akka/akka/akka-docs/java/logging.rst

 .. note::

-  Beware that the the actor system’s name is appended to a :class:`String` log source if the LoggingAdapter was created giving an :class:`ActorSystem` to the factory.
+  Beware that the actor system’s name is appended to a :class:`String` log source if the LoggingAdapter was created giving an :class:`ActorSystem` to the factory.
 If this is not intended, give a :class:`LoggingBus` instead as shown below: